 The SNS is like the accelerator of your car while the PNS is like the brakes—you need both systems to work together, and we explain the ideal PNS-SNS balance in our complete Buddha’s Brain summary.

 Shaping our Brains for Happiness, Love and Wisdom

-• HAPPINESS.
 To overcome our natural negativity bias, we need to boost the positive experiences that make us happy.
-In the book / full Buddha’s Brain summary, we share tips such as: (a) 3 strategies to internalize the positives, (b) how to stimulate your PNS to calm your body and mind, (c) how you soothe your fears and avoid overreacting to threats, (d) how to seek refuge to recharge yourself, (e) how to fortify your intentions by aligning your motivation hubs and reinforcing feelings of energy & determination, and (f) why/how you can seek equanimity, i.e. be centered, so you don’t react to your reactions.
+In the full Buddha’s Brain summary, we share tips such as: (a) 3 strategies to internalize the positives, (b) how to stimulate your PNS to calm your body and mind, (c) how you soothe your fears and avoid overreacting to threats, (d) how to seek refuge to recharge yourself, (e) how to fortify your intentions by aligning your motivation hubs and reinforcing feelings of energy & determination, and (f) why/how you can seek equanimity, i.e. be centered, so you don’t react to your reactions.

-In the book, the authors include many other biological terms and details about the brain and how the various exercises relate to these concepts.
+Ready to awaken your minds and create positive change?
+This free Buddha’s Brain summary merely outlined the scientific background, and focus on a few applicable insights.
+You can get the full details, examples and tips with our complete book summary bundle which includes an infographic, a 15-page text summary, and a 27-minute audio summary.In the book, the authors include many other biological terms and details about the brain and how the various exercises relate to these concepts.
 These include information about parts of the brain, how neurons function, key neurochemicals, neuroplasticity, as well as an appendix on diet and supplements to support healthy brain functions.
-In this article and our Buddha’s Brain summary bundle, we merely provided an outline of the scientific background, and focus more on the applicable insights.
-For more details and resources, please visit rickhanson.net.
+You can purchase the book here or visit rickhanson.net for more details and resources.

 Learn how shape your brain for greater happiness, love and wisdom!